SquareD-Soft/New-And-Tasty-Savegame-Manager/README.md

   *(You can change this in the settings GUI.)*

 ### Backup Creation
+- Backups can only be created once a valid savegame path is detected.
+- If the savegame path is not set at startup, the program will automatically detect it once the game is started while the program is running.
-- Click **"Create Backup"** in the main GUI or use the configured hotkey.
+- Once the savegame path is available, click "Create Backup" in the main GUI or use the configured hotkey to create a backup.
 - The backup will be saved in the specified backup location.

 ### Backup Restoration
 1. Select a backup from the list in the GUI.